 Where does all this lead?
 Namely, WordPress has plans to enable blocks for targeted global elements - menus, headers, footers, etc. - to establish the ability to edit full web pages or FSE (full-site editing) directly in WordPress without the use of plugins.

 The development in the block editor is a great mental help from the previous WordPress experience in a positive direction, but currently, it lacks documentation that will be resolved in time.
-Everything is still in active development and with each new WordPress release, we are gradually approaching the FSE goal.
+Everything is still in active development and with each new WordPress release, we are gradually approaching the FSE goal, ability to edit full web pages directly in the editor.